SenneRoot/VELOX/README.md

 ### Project Goals

 The primary objective of VELOX is to empower eBike enthusiasts by offering a solution to elevate the speed limits of their Tenways eBikes.
-Through meticulous development and testing, we aim to create a reliable and user-friendly enhancement system that allows riders to experience an amplified velocity.
+We aim to create a reliable and user-friendly enhancement system that allows riders to experience an amplified velocity.

 ### Key Features